burlakilia/lazyLoader/README.md

 lazyLoader object
 =============
-Very simple javscript  lazy loader class, you can add into your project, and load huge script file after page load
+Very simple javscript  lazy loader object, you can add into your project, and load huge script file after page load